 How to clean cartridge filter

-1. Turn off the system.
+1. Shut off the power source.

-3. Remove the cartridge(s) from the tank.
+3. Get rid of your cartridge(s) in the tank.

-6. Degrease or deep clean the cartridge filter.
+6. Cleanse or degrease the Cartridge filter.

-7. Reassemble the filter tank.
+7. Reassemble the tank for filtering.

 Advantages of Cartridge filter